Introduction: The Guide to K’nex Ammunition

 Step 1: Rods

 Rods are the most common projectile fired from K’nex guns.
-They tend to spin out after around 50 feet depending on the gun and wind.
+They tend to start to spin out after around 60 feet depending on the gun and wind.
 Yellow and red rods are the best and most commonly used as projectiles.

 Green rods are fine for around 15-20 feet but they are so small that they usually can’t shoot beyond 30 feet or so from a pocket gun.
 They are generally used in magazine fed pocket pistols or are fired in groups from shotguns.
 I prefer BB’s from a shotgun turret TR8 but then it’s not really a K’nex gun.
-Fired from a shotgun TR8, they can go anywhere from 50 to 70 feet while being effective to roughly 40.
-When used in a shotgun that is fast to reload, they make excellent projectiles for indoors.
+Fired from a shotgun TR8, they can go anywhere from 50 to 80 feet while being effective to roughly 40.
+When used in a shotgun that is fast to reload, they make excellent projectiles for indoors or short to medium ranges outdoors.

 Yellow rods are better than blue rods for use in magazine fed guns, most notably the ZKAR and its variants.
-Shotgun use is not recommend because two inaccurate projectiles are inferior to one accurate projectile.
-I’ve achieved ranges of 70 and occasionally 80 feet with a ZKAR chambered for yellow rods.
+Shotgun use is not recommended because two inaccurate projectiles are inferior to one accurate projectile.
+I’ve achieved ranges of 50 and occasionally 60 feet with a ZKAR chambered for yellow rods.
 I don’t really like the ZKAR much because of its lack of range.
 It’s ok for indoors and CQC and it’s a good secondary.
 Yellow rods are fine but just don’t expect to snipe anyone as they begin to spin out after 50 feet or so.

 Red rods are in my opinion, the best (plain) rods to use as projectiles.
-They can go 90 to 100 feet without wind.
+They can go 80 to sometimes 90 feet without wind.
 They are effective to 60 feet or so.

 Step 2: Connectors